Santa Rosa fire survivors share disaster preparedness tips

 - Possible financial respite scholarship to pay for emergency care, up to $1,000

 - Alzheimer’s Association tips for disaster preparedness, what to put in an evacuation kit and evacuation tips

-- Medic Alert + Safe Return national emergency response service for individuals who wander or have a medical emergency
+- Medic Alert with Wandering Support national emergency response service for individuals who wander or have a medical emergency

 - Medicare information on getting medical care and prescription drugs in a disaster or emergency area